COVID-19 Advisory School Status

 To ensure increased surveillance, staff will perform the following:

 - Observe children for illness upon arrival.

-- Record symptoms of illness for each child including signs or complaints the child may describe (e.g., sore throat, stomach ache, headache etc.).
+- Record symptoms of illness for each child including signs or complaints the child may describe (e.g., sore throat, digestive issues, headache etc.).

 - Immediately put exclusion policy and procedures into place.

 - Record the date and time that the symptoms occur.

 - Record the room the child attends (e.g., room number/description).

 - If a child begins to show signs of illness, the parents/guardians will be notified immediately by phone by the administrative staff.
 The time, date and symptoms will be documented by classroom teachers and kept for future reference if needed on the Illness Tracking form.

 - Parents are required to provide current phone numbers to the Muskoka Montessori School and keep them updated at all times, as well as all other emergency contact phone numbers necessary.
 If a parent/guardian cannot be reached, the emergency contacts will be called.
 Parents/guardians will need to make arrangements to pick up their child as soon as possible.